pavinjosdev/lmde-system-recovery/README.md

-# WIP

-Work in progress

----

 # LMDE system recovery using btrfs and snapshots - from broken OS or hardware failure to a fully functional system.

-This guide is written for [LMDE](https://linuxmint.com/download_lmde.php) but can be easily adapted for any Debian/Ubuntu based system, and less easily for any other Linux based system.
+This guide is written for [Linux Mint Debian Edition](https://linuxmint.com/download_lmde.php) but can be easily adapted for any Debian/Ubuntu based system, and less easily for any other Linux based system.
 The concepts are the same irrespective of distribution.

 A similar guide written for [EndeavourOS](https://endeavouros.com/) can be found [here](https://github.com/pavinjosdev/eos-system-recovery/).